Ernő Koch

 Ernő Koch (8 August 1898, in Szászváros, Austria-Hungary (now Orăștie, Romania) – 31 March 1970, in St. Louis, United States) was a Hungarian graphic artist.

 Koch attended the Hungarian Royal Drawing School.
 As a student, he worked during the summers in printmaking plants and won several prizes for poster designs.
 The Hungarian National Bank invited him to participate in a competition for new treasury notes.
 He graduated from the academy in 1922.
-During 1921–1923, Koch worked for CHNOIN, the largest pharmaceutical-chemical factory in Hungary, the Hungarian Institute of Fighting Plant Disease and the Hungarian Ministry of Agriculture designing posters and packages with drawings of plant cross sections, insects and bacteria.
+From 1921 to 1923, Koch worked for CHNOIN, the largest pharmaceutical-chemical factory in Hungary, the Hungarian Institute of Fighting Plant Disease and the Hungarian Ministry of Agriculture designing posters and packages with drawings of plant cross sections, insects and bacteria.
 Also, during this time Koch worked as an Industrial Artist providing illustrations of machines, aerial views and products.

 In 1923 Koch was invited to go to Estonia by Hungarian professor Csekey to illustrate his book on Estonia and Finland.
 He stayed in Estonia from 1926 to 1940, where he made many drawings of well known places.
 He worked for companies such as Kiviõli Shale Oil Refinery (Eesti Kiviõli) and Lorup Glass Factory.
 His drawings, woodcuts and etchings were used as publicity material, Christmas cards and pamphlets.
 The Hansa publishing house commissioned Koch to illustrate books.
 While in Estonia he also worked in close connection with architects rendering perspective drawings.
 In 1928, Koch met, and one year later, married Elsa Holzinger.
 On many occasions Koch made trips to Finland on assignments to draw horses for the Army and the Finnish Horse Breeders Association.
 His works have been exhibited in several museums in Estonia as well.

 In 1937, the Republic of Estonia and the Kingdom of Hungary signed an agreement regarding intellectual co-operation between the countries.
 In September 1938 the "Hungarian Art Exhibition in Tallinn" opened, and was attended by Estonian President Konstantin Päts as well as various diplomats and ministers.
 Ernő Koch displayed paintings at this show, and personally described his works to President Päts.

 Koch returned to Budapest in 1941 during the Soviet invasion of Estonia.
 In Budapest, he was commissioned by the Budapest Municipal Government to execute a series of cityscape etchings.
 In addition, he received numerous commissions from factories, especially the paper and steel mills.
 He worked in Budapest until 1944 when the Soviet Army invaded Hungary.
 Koch fled to Germany with his two young daughters, Ilma and Edith.
 As a refugee, he and his daughters stayed in a displaced persons camp for several years.